bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 - Users can use a combination of V3 and FHIR to meet their needs
 - The Client Registry FHIR design will become a Provincial standard
 - Asynchronous interactions will follow the same pattern as V3 (not the FHIR asynchronous pattern)
+- FHIR/JSON is unordered and HCIM does not guarantee ordering of elements

 ### Design Outcomes - Overview
 The main outcomes from the design process were as follows: